 Some days in June may go over 30ºC / 86ºF.

 The average precipitation is 16mm / 0.63in, which means Lisbon receives almost no rain in June.
 If it does rain, it is likely to be only brief, light showers, and there is little need to pack an umbrella or raincoat if visiting during this time of year.

 A Lisbon summer means shorts and short sleeves during the day.
 Bring a light jacket and long trousers for cooler nights.

 Don’t forget sunglasses and hat.
 The sun is very strong in Lisbon, so use sunscreen on any exposed skin, even if you’re not on the beach.
 Choose a 30 SPF or above to protect you from sunburn, sun damage, and skin cancer.
-Last but not least, if you plan to hit the beach, or your hotel has a pool, bring a swimsuit.
+Last but not least, bring a swimsuit if you plan to hit the beach, or your hotel has a pool.

 Events in June

 - Feast of Saint Anthony: Lisbon’s most important annual festivity is celebrated on the night of 12 June, but this is a month-long celebration with several events and activities happening across the city.

 - Lisbon Book Fair: An annual event that takes place in Eduardo VII Park during the first half of June.
 Although most books are in Portuguese, it’s a chance to enjoy Lisbon’s city park as well as its people.
 Mon-Thu 12.30pm to 11pm, Fri 12.30pm to midnight, Sat 11am to midnight, and Sun and holidays 11am to 11pm.

 - Out Jazz Festival: Every Sunday from May to September, enjoy jazz, soul, funk and hip-hop music in Lisbon’s public gardens.
 This month the concerts take place in Campo Grande Garden, and start at 5pm.
 Admission is free.

 Public Holidays in June